sk-shahnawazkhan/formint-summary/README.md

 ## 📝 Overview

-**Formint** is a multi-tenant SaaS platform designed to simplify Form system using predefined forms to speed up the process for different businesses.
+**Formint** is a multi-tenant HR SaaS solution designed for modern companies to streamline their HR operations, including employee onboarding and team collaboration, while ensuring secure and isolated tenant environments.

-It enables companies to manage job applications, onboard employees, and invite team members securely — all within isolated tenant environments.
+Each company gets its `own secure tenant environment`, enabling `Admins, Managers, Recruiters, and Employees` to manage their workforce efficiently.

 The platform focuses on: